951-579-4096

 Leaving the area wet can be a breeding ground for mold, so you have to dry out the area thoroughly.
 Place a fan and point it to the wall.

-Following these steps could help you easily remove molds from walls which are coated.
+Following these steps could help you easily remove molds from walls that are coated.

 How To Remove Mold From Unpainted Drywall

 Removing mold from unpainted drywall is a bit challenging.
-These surfaces are porous and has no protective barrier.
-It means that mold has already penetrated in the structural materials of the drywall.
+These surfaces are porous and have no protective barrier.
+It means that mold has already penetrated the structural materials of the drywall.

 Here are some steps in trying to remove molds from walls that are unpainted:

-1. During the cleanup process, mold can break free and find their way to the surrounding areas.
+1. During the cleanup process, mold can break free and find its way to the surrounding areas.
 Protect floors and other nearby surfaces by covering them with plastic sheeting.

 2. Mark the affected area but be sure to draw a larger area than the stain itself.
 Removing larger than the affected area gives you chances of getting rid of unseen mold spores.